 (7)

 There are several physiological constraints that determine whether an individual survives from time t to t + 1.
-Lipid stores must be maintained above a critical threshold, which is a percentage υ of structural mass (in joules), so that The maximum lipid mass that can be saved from t to t+1 cannot exceed 75% of the structural mass W1(t); any lipid stores in excess of this are not carried over.
+Lipid stores must be maintained above a critical threshold, which is a percentage υ of structural mass (in joules), so that .
+The maximum lipid mass that can be saved from t to t+1 cannot exceed 75% of the structural mass W1(t); any lipid stores in excess of this are not carried over.
 If, after allocation to growth and reproduction, an individual’s expected future stores S(t+1) do not exceed the critical threshold for its future structural mass W1(t+1), then the individual has no future fitness (i.e., it starves).
 If the physiological constraints are satisfied, then the individual will survive to the next time according to the mortality risk given by Eq.
 3 for its structural mass in the current time .
 We convert the risk of predation to the probability of survival γ by.
 Reproductive output in each month is limited to be a fraction of structural mass (in joules), so that .
 This represents a constraint on allocation to gonads imposed by the size of the body cavity (Wootton 1993).

 Fitness and the Stochastic Dynamic Programming Equation